16. Creation: The Workflow of Autopoiesis

 When a Magus or an authorized process initiates a change, the system creates a new coordinate in the Lab region of the Crypt (13).

-• Context: The process is provided with the current state of the Core and the lychd.lock (07) to ensure the new creation is compliant with the system's existing laws.
+- Context: The process is provided with the current state of the Core and the Crypt lockfile (13) to ensure the new creation is compliant with the system's existing laws.

-The creation labor is performed using a divergent Git branch.
+The initial labor is performed using a divergent VCS revision.
 This state of "Speculative Execution" allows for the exploration of multiple branching paths for a given problem.
+It is the domain of Manas (the divergent router), where the machine is permitted to generate "Vṛttis" (fluctuations and parallel branches) to navigate the Possibility Space.
 The fruits of this speculation are presented to the Magus as "Visions" at the Altar (15).

 Before leaving the Lab, every creation must undergo the Verification Ritual.